Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

     1. Suports Stateless applications: such as Nginx or Apache web servers
     2. Suports Stateful applications: where user and session data can be stored persistently.
 Also supports Batch jobs and daemon tasks
     3. Autoscale contanerized applications

+Each item Kubernetes manages is represented by an **object**.
+Kubernetes needs to be told (with **declarative management**) how objects should be managed, and it will work through **watch loop** to achieve and maintain that desired state.
+A **Kubernetes object or kind** is defined as a persistent entity that represents the state of something running in a cluster: its desired state (**object spec**) and its current state (**object state**) provided by the Kubernetes control plane.
+**“Kubernetes control plane”** refers to the various system processes that collaborate to make a Kubernetes cluster work.
+Kubernetes will compare the desired state to the current state.
+And eventually its control plane, will remedy the state as needed.

+## PODS
+**Pods** are the smallest deployable Kubernetes object and every running container is in a Pod.
+A Pod creates the **environment** (shared networking and storage) where the containers live, and that can accommodate **one or more** containers.
+Kubernetes assigns each **Pod a unique IP address**, and every container within a Pod shares the network namespace, including IP address and network ports.
+Containers **within the same Pod** can communicate through localhost, **127.0.0.1**.

 # GKE

 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The GKE environment consists of multiple machines (specifically Compute Engine instances or nodes) grouped to form a container cluster.
 The virtual machines (or compute instance) that host containers in a GKE cluster are called nodes.
 It makes it easy to orchestrate many containers on many hosts